brucemack/nanovna-controller/README.md

 Change Notes
 ============
 Version 3:
-* Major rework of calibration process
+* Major rework of calibration process.
-* Cleaned up some of the noise on the console window at startup
+* Cleaned up some of the noise on the console window at startup.
-* Automatically stripping spaces from serial port entry
+* Automatically stripping spaces from serial port entry.
+* If a single number is entered into the serial port box, automatically at the "com" prefix.
+* Fixed problem with complex impedance.
+Now showing real and imaginary components.

 Version 2:
 * Defaults to COM6